oernster/find-new-music-from-local-flac/README.md

 ## How to create the exe

 - ```python buildexe.py``` - This will create an executable file runnable on Windows in a subdirectory called dist.
-- Copy `PlaylistGenerator.exe` to your desired launch location.
 - Run the `PlaylistGenerator.exe` created program.